Project-Herophilus/.github/profile/README.md

 who have leveraged our community efforts.
 For 2024, we have worked to create multiple Git Hub organizations, with each organization representing specific capabilities it serves.

+<b>Aside from specific content-related sites, any repositories directly on this site have not been maintained since November 2023 and have all been moved to their respective new Git Hub organization.</b>

 ## Key Community Assets
 | Repository Name                                                                        | Description                                                                                                       |
 |----------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------|